OpenDominion/OpenDominion/CONTRIBUTING.md

 Please search the issue tracker first if the particular bug already has an open issue.
 If it does, add your message to the existing issue instead of opening a new issue.

+If a closed or resolved issue exists for your particular bug, reopen it.
+If in doubt, just open a new issue.

 ### Making changes

 First, make sure the changes you're going to do adhere to the [vision of OpenDominion](#vision).